Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 Set up your Blog

-Personally I’ll always advice you go with WordPress.
+Based on my experience with blogging platforms over the years, in most cases, I’ll always advise clients to go with WordPress.
 Especially where you’re completely new to blogging.

-Because WordPress is not only Free and very popular, it’s one platform you can get started as a beginner without much stress.
+Because WordPress is not only Free and very popular, it’s one platform you can get started as a beginner as it doesn’t have a steep learning curve.

-You can download the WordPress software from WordPress.org and set up your blog on your laptop.
+To achieve this, you can download the WordPress software from WordPress.org and set up a blog using your laptop.
 After that you can upload it to your web hosting account.

-The second alternative is to go ahead and install the WordPress on your Web Hosting account through your cPanel.
+Alternatively, you can go ahead, and install WordPress on your Web Hosting account through your cPanel.

 As soon as you’re done with WordPress installation, you can begin to set up the blog with the the design you want, get the basic plugins installed and you’ll be ready to go live with your first blog post.

-In case you have any issues or you don’t want to go through the stress of setting up your blog, you can hire experts to build your new blog for you.
+Where you don’t have the necessary web development skills to build your blog, or you don’t want to go through the stress of setting up your blog, you can hire experts to build your new blog for you.

 We’ll get you a responsive blog in a few days, get it optimized for search engines and train you on how to start up, even if you don’t have a single blogging experience.